suhacker1/suhacker1/README.md

 ### Hi there!

-**I’m a privacy and security engineer primarily interested in machine learning, cryptography, and program analysis**.
+**I’m a privacy and security engineer primarily interested in trustworthy machine learning, applied cryptography, and program analysis**.
 Currently, I’m a security engineering intern at [Trail of Bits](https://www.trailofbits.com/).

 In addition, I’m pursuing a BS in Computer Science (Threads: Theory and People) at [Georgia Tech](https://cc.gatech.edu/) where I conduct research under [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/).
 I’m also an electrical and software engineer on the [RoboJackets RoboNav Team](https://robojackets.org/teams/robonav/).